 In terms of what a business should include on its website, 66 percent of respondents want to see pricing information, while 55 percent want to see a list of the services offered, and 37 percent want to see pictures of the products or services.

 Invest in SEO.

-Not only do you want your business to be optimised for discovery on Facebook, you want it to rank highly in Google too.
-This means focusing on search engine optimisation (SEO).
-Optimising your site includes a range of methods such as using keywords, metadata, link structure and so on.
-Done correctly, this will improve your ranking in Google search and get more traffic to your site.
+Not only do you want your business to be optimized for discovery on Facebook, but you want it to rank highly in Google, too, which means you should focus on search engine optimization (SEO).
+Optimizing your site means creating a strategy (including using the best keywords, meta data, link structure, etc.) that will improve your ranking in search engines and get more traffic to your site.